 The Constitution was a “living document”, meant to be reviewed annually by a committee of Parliament, he said.

 The Constitution had already been amended 16 times since it was adopted in 1996 and it was a “perfectly normal exercise”.

 “We have alluded to the fact that the kind of assessment we are to embark upon is not unusual.
-For example, universities and research institutions undertake research at times to evaluate the impact of jurisprudence on the lives of people,” he said.

 This year marks 17 years of constitutional democracy and the 15th anniversary of the Constitution.